svenluijten/forge-cli/README.md

 When prompted for it, paste in your API key.

 If the API key on your Forge account changed, you'll need to run the same command again.
-The configuration file will be saved to your home directory (`~/forge.json` on macOS / Linux, `%USERPROFILE%/forge.json` on Windows).
+A hidden configuration file will be saved to your home directory (`~/.forge.json` on macOS / Linux, `%USERPROFILE%/.forge.json` on Windows).

 ## Usage
 A list of commands with their explanation can be found below.
 You can also find a list of commands and their arguments by installing the package